Nathy-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the last ten lines
+displaying the first 10 lines